 Our Opinion

-I don’t think October is a very good time to visit Costa Rica.
-The weather is just very difficult to predict and you might deal with several completely washed-out days.
+October definitely isn’t the best time to visit Costa Rica.
+The weather is just very difficult to predict and you might deal with some completely washed-out days.

 However, if you are open to going to the Caribbean Coast you could have a very good experience with no rain.